sleepyseal/TransferScore/Readme.md

 Can We Evaluate Domain Adaptation Models Without Target-Domain Labels?
 ============================================================================
-This repo is the official implementation of ##Can We Evaluate Domain Adaptation Models Without Target-Domain Labels?
-A Metric for Unsupervised Evaluation of Domain Adaptation##.
-Our method is termed as BETA.
+This repo is the official implementation of
+## Can We Evaluate Domain Adaptation Models Without Target-Domain Labels?
+A Metric for Unsupervised Evaluation of Domain Adaptation.
 To cite this work:
 ## Requirements
 ```
 pytorch>=1.8.0